atamis/Chronograph/README.txt

 You can then get the timeline in html table format or in plain text.

-For a better example, see chronograph.rb
+For a better example, see example/ directory.

 == REQUIREMENTS: